 The Economist wrote that data is now the world’s most valuable resource.
-Businesses recognise the importance of capturing, analysing and deploying the right data – and a good CRM system is an essential tool to enable this.
+Businesses recognize the importance of capturing, analyzing and deploying the right data – and a good CRM system is an essential tool to enable this.

-To get started it makes sense to pick a niche; this can be in terms of the CRM you specialise in and also the type of work you do.
+To get started it makes sense to pick a niche; this can be in terms of the CRM you specialize in and also the type of work you do.

 Cooking for Small Events